Women's World Cup: A new hero rises! Alyssa Naeher shakes off the critics to earn her place in USWNT lore | Goal.com

 The U.S. would hold on to win 2-1, advancing to the World Cup final for the third consecutive tournament.

+"I’ve said from the beginning that I just try to be me," Naeher said.
+"My goal every day is being a better person and a better player than I was yesterday.

+"To me it’s not about comparisons, it’s about how I can help this team win here in 2019."

-To be fair, Naeher has provided some questionable moments.
+Naeher has had some questionable moments to be sure.
 Against Chile in the group stage, she whiffed on a through ball that went straight past her into the goal, only for the offside flag to save her.

-Against Spain in the last 16, Naeher was partially at fault on Spain’s opener, as she played Becky Sauerbrunn the ball in a tight spot before the defender lost possession and watched Spain find the back of the net.
+Then against Spain in the last 16, Naeher was partially at fault on Spain’s opener, as she played Becky Sauerbrunn the ball in a tight spot before the defender lost possession and watched Jenni Hermoso find the back of the net.

-Throughout it all, Naeher has kept her cool as her teammates and coach Jill Ellis have continued to back her.
-On Tuesday, she showed why.
+Throughout it all, Naeher has kept her cool as her teammates and coach Jill Ellis have continued to back her, insisting she would come through for them.

+On the biggest stage and on the biggest moment, that's exactly what Naeher did.

+"She’s making her own mark and creating her own legacy," Ellis said after the game, "and that’s fantastic."

 The USWNT goalkeeper may not Briana Scurry and she may not be Hope Solo.
 But she is Alyssa Naeher.
 On Tuesday night, that’s all she needed to be.